← Return to Blog

 Staying organized should remain a priority throughout the wedding planning process, especially when traveling.
 Destination Wedding Details has a great, comprehensive checklist ranging from the most important things like passports and wedding rings to things you might not consider like vendor paperwork and safety pins.

 We recommend taking lists like these and then paring them down based on your situation.
 Destination Wedding Details, for example, reminds you to pack the garter.
 But if you’re forgoing that tradition as many couples are these days, then cross it off your list and move on with life.
-The more you can simplify for your destination wedding — or any wedding, for that matter — the less stressed and better off you’ll be.
-Just because it’s “tradition,” doesn’t mean you have to do it.

 5. Mail gifts.

 What do you do with gifts for a destination wedding?
-If you’re the couple, you won’t want to haul them all back home in your luggage, and you probably don’t want to spend a bunch of money to mail them either.
+If you’re the couple, you won’t want to haul them all back home in your luggage, and you probably don’t want to spend a bunch of money to mail them, either.
 Instead, ask guests to ship their gifts directly to your house so you can enjoy them when you return.
 Include these instructions in the invitation and on your registry.

 6. Have a backup plan.